 To ensure the safety of our residents and visitors, many attractions and events have been impacted, and in most cases, cancelled or closed.
 As many of us stay home during these unprecedented times, Fairfax County is offering ways to serve you, feed you, and keep you entertained.
 Learn More

-When bringing your group tour to Fairfax County and Northern Virginia, let us help you with your group travel planning with suggestions on places to tour.
-When staying in Fairfax County you'll have access to some of the Capital Region's finest attractions.
-Below you will find a list of 25 unique places that you can visit within easy driving distance of all our Fairfax County hotels.
+Tour Washington, DC!
+Bring you family, friends, class or other group on one of DC’s best tours.
+Let us help you with your group travel planning with suggestions on the best places to tour.
+When staying in Fairfax County you'll have access to some of the nation's finest attractions and tours.
+Below you will find a list of 25 unique tours that are within easy driving distance from Washington, DC.
 This is only a sampling of what your group can experience so please contact us for other suggestions.

 1. George Washington's Mount Vernon Estate & Gardens -